liquid-labs/git-report/README.md

 <code>git report pull-requests <a href="#scope">[--scope|-s]</a> <a href="#format">[--format|-f &lt;format type&gt;]</a> [--open]</code>

 Generates a report of a repository's pull-requests (PRs).
-By default, the report lists open PRs ranked by their "staleness".
+By default, the report lists open PRs sorted by:
+* state (OPEN > MERGED > CLOSED)
+* 'age in days',
+* 'repo name'
+The sort does not depend on the fields being included in the report.

 Pull-requests is a purely remote report.